 So keep envelopes and stamps (and even your favorite pen) in the same greeting card box so you can get everything done at all at once.

 Tip: Many grocery stores and even Costco sells stamps.
 Stock up when you're out and about.

 Can we talk about one of my favorite things ever?
-Besides these pens that I love writing all my cards with, I absolutely LOVE our return mailing address stamp.
-And so do my kids 🙂 I love that I don’t have to write our address on the back and I love how classy the stamp looks.
+I absolutely LOVE our return mailing address stamp.
+And so do my kids 🙂 I love that I don't have to write our address on the back and I love how classy the stamp looks.